gvwilson/sensibleadventures/iffy/iffy.md

 It made sense---Honesty had just turned sixteen, so they and a younger clone would be spaced far enough apart to be on the right side of legal.

-Before she blurt out any of the dozen questions swirling around in her head, Honesty squeezed her fingers painfully hard and shot her a warning sidelong glance.
+Before she could blurt out any of the dozen questions swirling around in her head, Honesty squeezed her fingers painfully hard and shot her a warning sidelong glance.
 Iffy's mouth snapped shut.
 Thumb, middle finger, first finger, middle finger...
-She almost stumbled as she recognized the code that resistance fighters had used to hide their words from surveillance during the robot wars, and that children now used to keep secrets from adults.
+She missed a step as she recognized the handcode that resistance fighters had used to hide their words from surveillance during the robot wars, and that children now used to keep secrets from adults.
 Little finger and fourth finger together, middle finger, middle and fourth...
 The words and letters took shape in her head as Honesty tapped them out.
 The Blues were watching.
-They had left some cheese behind
+They had left some helmets behind
 (no, that didn't make any sense, Honesty must have meant some cameras), so they had to be careful what they said.